kleetus/docker-based-gitian-builder/README.md

 ## What does this project do?

 This project allows you to build software deterministically.
 In other words, each time a given set application is compiled, the resulting program should be the same no matter where, when or by whom the task was completed.
-You would think this would already be the case, but there are a few issues preventing this.
+You would think this would already be the case, but there are a few issues preventing it.
 The reasons for this aren't super important, but the consequences of not being able to match your software to everyone else's software ARE VERY IMPORTANT.
 This project seeks to mitigate those consequences (see the real life use case section).
-It does this by leveraging [Docker](https://docker.io) and [Gitian Builder](https://github.com/devrandom/gitian-builder)
+It does this by leveraging [Docker](https://docker.io) and [Gitian Builder](https://github.com/devrandom/gitian-builder).

 ## What are deterministic/reproducible builds?